-Depending on how severe your addiction may be, you may want to consider trying a residential inpatient treatment program or a Partial Hospitalization Program (PHP).
+Depending on how severe your addiction may be, you may want to consider trying a residential inpatient treatment program or a Partial Hospitalization Program (Day Program).
 Both offer a high level of care that can get you back on the right track.

 The more severe your addiction is, the longer your treatment will be.
 Standard residential inpatient treatment programs take anywhere from 28 to 90 days to complete.
-A PHP can take anywhere from several months to up to a year to complete.
+A Day Program can take anywhere from several months to up to a year to complete.

 Different Types of Functional Alcoholic Tests